certego/fw1-loggrabber/README.md

 # FW1-LogGrabber

-FW1-LogGrabber is a command-line tool to grab logfiles from Checkpoint FW-1 remotely using Checkpoints LEA (Log Export Api), which is one part of Checkpoints OPSEC API.
+FW1-Loggrabber is a command-line tool to grab logfiles from remote Checkpoint devices using OPSEC LEA (Log Export API).

 ## Installation